Advocacy Updates

 We are advocating for Connecticut to adopt three flexible pathways to CPA licensure, expanding access to the profession while ensuring continued integrity of the credential.
 We are also pursuing an automatic or enhanced mobility model to grant CPAs licensed in other states the privilege to practice here without administrative hurdles.

-The proposals were released as Raised Bill 7020, An Act Concerning Certified Public Accountants, and heard before the General Law Committee on February 26.
+The proposals were released as Raised Bill 7020, An Act Concerning Certified Public Accountants and passed in the Connecticut House of Representatives on April 28.

 FinCEN Removes Beneficial Ownership Reporting Requirements for U.S. Companies and U.S. Persons, Sets New Deadlines for Foreign Companies